 A couple of months ago, I posted a series of devotional readings for Advent and Christmastide, which walked through the highlights of the Old Testament and the Christmas narratives from the gospels.
 Then, just last week I shared a plan for reading through the Gospel of Mark throughout the season of Lent, supplemented by … Continue reading Seasonal Family Devotional Bookmark

-On March 1st, many Christians around the world will begin observing the season of Lent, a period of forty days of preparation (not counting Sundays) leading up to the greatest day of the church year - the feast of the resurrection of our Lord Jesus Christ.
-This feast begins yet another forty day season - … Continue reading Walking with Jesus: Devotional Readings for Lent and Eastertide
+Update 2/5/2019 - I've also created a handy Bookmark that includes the reading plan for Lent and Eastertide as well as Advent and Christmastide.
+You can find it here On March 1st, many Christians around the world will begin observing the season of Lent, a period of forty days of preparation (not counting Sundays) leading … Continue reading Walking with Jesus: Devotional Readings for Lent and Eastertide

 Today is one of my favorite days of the year.
 No, I don't mean Cinco de Mayo, important as the Battle of Puebla was in North American history.
 Today, with people around the world, I am celebrating a far greater triumph.
 Today - forty days after Easter Sunday - is the Feast of the Ascension … Continue reading The Sight is Glorious